CyVerse-learning-materials/foss-2020/software_essentials/commandline.rst

     - Using the traditional GUI approach will take several hours to do this.
     - Using the shell this will only take a couple of minutes (at most).

-The heart of a command-line interface is a read-evaluate-print loop (REPL).
-When you type a command and press **Return**
-    - the shell reads your command
-    - evaluates (or “executes”) it
-    - prints the output of your command
-    - loops back and waits for you to enter another command

 The Shell
 ^^^^^^^^^
 The Shell is a **program which runs other programs** rather than doing calculations itself.